ttc24/Dungeon-Crawler/README.md

 - Unlock new playable races when reaching the third floor.
 - Choose from additional classes like Cleric, Paladin and Bard.
 - Special floor events add variety as you progress deeper.

-## Inspirations

-The design nods to Matt Dinniman's *Dungeon Crawler Carl* series but focuses on gameplay elements like guilds and race unlocks rather than parody.

-Enjoy and feel free to open issues or submit pull requests with new ideas!